rafay99-epic/MSBridge/README.md

 ## Features

+- **AI-Powered Note Summarization** – Generate concise and engaging summaries of your notes using advanced AI models.
 - **Dynamic Note Rendering** – Fetches and displays your notes from an API endpoint, ensuring you always have the latest version.
 - **Online/Offline Mode** – Seamlessly switches between online and offline modes, allowing you to access your notes even without an internet connection.
 - **Local Database with Hive** – Utilizes Hive, a fast and lightweight NoSQL database, for efficient offline data storage and retrieval.